 AWSNA Principles for Waldorf Schools

-Founded in the early 20th century, Waldorf education is based on the insights and teachings of world-renowned artist and scientist, Rudolf Steiner.
+Founded in the early 20th century, Waldorf education is based on the insights and teachings of Rudolf Steiner.
 Guided by these insights, AWSNA members have adopted the following seven AWSNA Principles for Waldorf Schools.
 These principles articulate the most important values that inform the policies and practices of Waldorf schools in North America and are held as a central tenet of our schools’ accreditation process.

 1. The image of the human being as a spiritual being informs every aspect of the school.

 Waldorf schools work actively with insights from Rudolf Steiner about the incarnating human being.
 One core insight is that the human being is a threefold being of body, soul, and spirit.
 Waldorf education enlivens the physical, emotional, intellectual, social, artistic, and spiritual capacities of the human being as the individual moves through the phases of this life.